Webb's Depth of Knowledge: The Four DOK Levels with Examples

 In math class, teachers can use DOK to challenge students to apply their understanding of mathematical concepts to real-world problems.
 At Level 1, students can be asked to recall math facts and basic formulas.
 As they progress to more complex tasks, students can be asked to apply those facts and formulas to more complex problems, such as calculating the area and volume of three-dimensional shapes.

-At Level 3, students could be challenged to use statistical data to analyze trends and make predictions, while Level 4 tasks could require students to apply mathematical principles to real-world scenarios, such as designing a bridge that can withstand certain environmental conditions.
+At Level 3, students could be challenged to use statistical data to analyse trends and make predictions, while Level 4 tasks could require students to apply mathematical principles to real-world scenarios, such as designing a bridge that can withstand certain environmental conditions.

 In science classes, teachers can use DOK to challenge students to apply their knowledge to real-world phenomena.
 At Level 1, students could be asked to recall facts about the laws of physics or ecological systems.

-As they progress to higher levels, students can be challenged to analyze and synthesize information from multiple sources to draw connections between various scientific principles.
+As they progress to higher levels, students can be challenged to analyse and synthesize information from multiple sources to draw connections between various scientific principles.
 For example, students at Level 3 may be challenged to explain the impact of environmental factors on a specific species or predict the outcome of an experiment based on scientific principles.

 For example, a math exam could include Level 1 questions on basic concepts and formulas, Level 2 questions that focus on applying those formulas to solve problems, Level 3 questions related to data analysis and synthesis, and finally, Level 4 questions on real-world problem solving and application.
 This approach ensures that the assessment accurately measures students' cognitive skills at all levels, and teachers can use the results to adjust their instruction accordingly.